On the $p$-adic theory of local models: Introduction

-is fully faithful. \end{theorem} Kimberlites are introduced by the second named author in \cite{Gle20} and are a certain class of v-sheaves (containing the v-sheaves associated to flat, projective $O_E$-schemes) that admit a well-behaved theory of specialization maps, see \Cref{sec:formal-theory-v-sheaves-p-adic-kimberlites} for details.
-A similar result for the functor $X\mapsto X^\dia$ from weakly normal flat projective $O_E$-schemes to v-sheaves over $\Spd O_E$ is shown by the third named author in \cite{Lou20}. \Cref{specialization_triple_intro} is key for us because $\calM_{\calG,\mu}$ are only v-sheaves, a priori.
-In order to apply the theorem, we need to establish an isomorphism between the specialization triples for $\calM_{\calG,\mu}$ and for $\calM_{\calG,\mu}^{{\mathrm{sch}},\dia}$ when $\mu$ is minuscule.
-The generic fiber of $\calM_{\calG,\mu}$ is $\Gr_{G,\mu}$ by definition, and likewise for $\calM_{\calG,\mu}^{{\mathrm{sch}},\dia}$.
-In \Cref{sec:vsheaf_LM_intro} and \Cref{sec:schematic_LM_intro} below, we explain how to determine the special fibers in both cases, and in \Cref{sec:specialization_intro}, how to control the associated specialization maps.
-The final \Cref{sec:conclusion_intro} concludes with a more detailed version of \Cref{SW_conjecture_intro}.
+Kimberlites are introduced by the second named author in \cite{Gle20} and are a certain class of v-sheaves (containing the v-sheaves associated to flat, projective $O_E$-schemes) that admit a well-behaved theory of specialization maps, see \Cref{sec:formal-theory-v-sheaves-p-adic-kimberlites} for details.
+In the above result, $X_\eta=X|_{\Spd E}$ is the generic fiber, $X^\red$ is a perfect $k$-scheme that plays the role of the special fiber (see Definitions~\ref{definition-reduced-subsheaf} and \ref{definition p-adic kimberlite}) and $\on{sp}_{\breve{X}}\colon |X_{\breve{\eta}}|\to |X_{\bar{k}}^\red|$ is a continuous map on the underlying topological spaces after base change to $\Spd O_{\breve{E}}$.
+For v-sheaf local models, $\calM_{\calG,\mu}^\red$ is a union of Schubert perfect $k$-varieties in $\Fl_\calG$ such that its associated v-sheaf is the special fiber $\calM_{\calG,\mu}|_{\Spd k}$.
+Since the generic fiber of $\calM_{\calG,\mu}$ is $\Gr_{G,\mu}$ by definition, it remains to determine the special fiber and the specialization map which we outline in Sections~\ref{sec:vsheaf_LM_intro} and \ref{sec:specialization_intro}.

+Moreover, a similar fully faithfulness result for the functor $X\mapsto X^\dia$ from weakly normal flat projective $O_E$-schemes to v-sheaves over $\Spd O_E$ is shown by the third named author in \cite{Lou20}.
+So, \Cref{specialization_triple_intro} shows that the to-be-constructed schematic local model $\calM_{\calG,\mu}^{\mathrm{sch}}$ is uniquely determined by the specialization triple associated to $\calM_{\calG,\mu}^{{\mathrm{sch}},\dia}$.
+Again, its generic fiber is $\Gr_{G,\mu}$ by definition and it remains to determine the special fiber and the specialization map which we outline in Sections~\ref{sec:schematic_LM_intro} and \ref{sec:specialization_intro}.
+We observe that the argument presented in Section~\ref{sec:vsheaf_LM_intro} holds for arbitrary $\mu$, whereas the reasoning in Sections~\ref{sec:schematic_LM_intro} and \ref{sec:specialization_intro} is valid only when $\mu$ is minuscule.

-\subsection{Special fibers of v-sheaf local models}
+\subsubsection{Special fibers of v-sheaf local models}

 The Witt vector partial affine flag variety $\Fl_\calG$ is the increasing union of perfect projective varieties $\Fl_{\calG, w}$ indexed by the double coset of the Iwahori--Weyl group, see \cite{Zhu17, BS17}.
-The $\mu$-admissible locus $\calA_{\calG,\mu}$ in the sense of Kottwitz--Rapoport is defined as the $k$-descent of the $\bar{\bbF}_p$-reunion
+The $\mu$-admissible locus $\calA_{\calG,\mu}$ in the sense of Kottwitz--Rapoport is defined as the $k$-descent of the $\bar{\bbF}_p$-union

-where $\la$ runs over all Weyl conjugates of $\mu$ and $\la_I(p)$ denotes the associated translation in the Iwahori--Weyl group of $G_{\breve \bbQ_p}$, see \Cref{admissible_locus_definition}.
+where $\la$ runs over all absolute Weyl conjugates of $\mu$ and $\la_I(p)$ denotes the associated translation in the Iwahori--Weyl group of $G_{\breve \bbQ_p}$, see \Cref{admissible_locus_definition}.

 \begin{theorem}[\Cref{theorem_special_fiber_admissible}] The special fiber of $\calM_{\calG,\mu}$ is the v-sheaf $\calA_{\calG,\mu}^\dia$ associated with the $\mu$-admissible locus inside $\Fl_\calG^\dia$. \end{theorem}